clojure-grimoire/grimoire/resources/1.4.0/clojure.core/*'/docstring.md

 Returns the product of nums. (*) returns 1.
+Supports arbitrary precision.
-Supports arbitrary precision.See also: *
+  See also: *